RogerLuo-Code/coding-practice/docs/algorithms/graph/depth-first-search.md

 There are two ways to implement DFS:

-- Use recursion
+- recursive DFS using recursion
   Use the implicit stack provided by the system, also know as the [Call Stack](https://en.wikipedia.org/wiki/Call_stack).
-- Use Stack
+- iterative DFS using stack

 Sometimes, need addition parameters like